 - The new directors shall take office immediately after the election, upon signing the Expectations of Board Members Agreement.

 - Directors shall be elected bi-annually and can be removed by a majority vote at a meeting of the Board or by a two-thirds vote of a majority of members at a regular meeting or at a meeting especially called for the purpose.

-- The Board may appoint from among the total membership other members to carry out duties as they see fit to carry out the SWCC’s work.
+- The Board may appoint, from among the total membership, other members to carry out duties as they see fit to accomplish the SWCC’s work.